Kumaresan-2003/DSA_Coding/README.md

 ### Prerequisites

 Ensure you have a programming environment set up to run the scripts.
-The scripts are primarily written in [Programming Language] (e.g., Python, Java, C++).
+The scripts are primarily written in Java.
 Ensure the necessary compiler or interpreter is installed.

 ### Running the Scripts